worldsayshi/pokemon-coding-challenge/pokemon-challenge-backend/README.md

 # TODO

 - [X] Create database in kubernetes or outside
+- [X] Create a proper "test rig"
-- [ ] TDD: Implement endpoints and data ingestion
+- [ ] TDD: Implement endpoint(s) for data ingestion
+    - [ ] Recheck the requirements to be sure I'm onm the right track! <-- HERE!
+    - [ ] Bug: multiplier field should be a float, not an integer!
+Need a migration.
+- [ ] TDD: Implement other endpoints.
 - [ ] Create initial migration for entities
 - [ ] Add pgadmin?
 - TDD: